DDA Disabled Access Door Systems

 DDA compliant Push Pads can be installed retrospectively in most cases.
 EAS can fit these devices on most standard doors even if they are not usually automatic.

-Installation can be very simple and may only require us to change a couple of parts on your existing door system.
-EAS falls in line with the latest UK and EU safety regulations.
-We also can fit doors with safety sensors to ensure that when the doors open they do not cause harm to people.
-This ensures for example that there is not contact with the elderly, the infirm, children or anybody with a disability.
+Installation can be very simple and may only require us to change a few parts on your existing door system.
+EAS complies with line with the latest UK and EU safety regulations.
+We can also fit doors with safety sensors to ensure that when the doors open they do not cause harm to anyone.
 Even security features like this can normally be retrofitted to a door system within a working day.

 If you would like a FREE no-obligation quote specifically tailored to your requirements, then please get in touch to find out what Entrance Access Solutions can do for you.